Blue Cross Blue Shield Association: Surgical anesthesia denial

 In August 2024, BCBS of Illinois, Texas, New Mexico, Montana, and Oklahoma changed their surgical anesthesia reimbursement policy to remove additional payments for medically complex patients, a move which the company said would streamline costs.
 This move was strongly denounced by the American Society of Anesthesiologists.

 In November 2024, it was announced that BCBS of New York, Connecticut, and Missouri would cease to cover the cost of anesthesia for surgeries which exceeded a time limit based on data from the Centers for Medicare and Medicaid Services, regardless of the time actually required for the surgery.
 Anthem argued that there was evidence of overbilling fraud by anesthesiologists, patients wouldn't have to pay if their operations went overtime, and that anesthesiologists could appeal for payment in the event that their operation went over the limit for out of medical necessity.
 The American Society of Anesthesiologists decried this move, calling it a “money grab” and “commercial health insurers looking to drive their profits up at the expense of patients”.
 This move was later canceled the day after the assassination of UnitedHealthcare CEO Brian Thompson which caused the policy to receive renewed backlash online, though there is no direct evidence linking either event to the cancelation due to backlash existing before the shooting.

 A week after the shooting, a woman in Lakeland, Florida was arrested and charged after allegedly saying "Delay, deny, depose, you people are next" to a line representative after her claim was denied.
 The judge set her bail at $100,000, citing "the status of our country at this point".

+Ken Jones lung cancer treatment denial

+After retired San Francisco firefighter Ken Jones was diagnosed with lung cancer in 2025, Blue Cross Blue Shield denied his claim for treatment.
+News station ABC7 Bay Area published a story on the case in January 2026.
+After the story publicized the case, BCBS offered a plan for Jones treatment that was still incomplete.
+Jones died from lung cancer on May 30, 2026.